Mid-credits and post-credits scenes in the Marvel Cinematic Universe

 Mid-credits and post-credits scenes have been used in various Marvel Cinematic Universe (MCU) media, since the beginning of the franchise with the 2008 film Iron Man.
 The use of such scenes as a whole has changed movie-goer expectations, and has received both praise and criticism.
 Individual scenes have been widely discussed, ranked, and criticized.
 In some cases, MCU films have multiple mid-credits and post-credits scenes, or excluded them entirely, and MCU television series have employed them after some episodes.
-As of The Fantastic Four: First Steps (2025), the MCU has featured 88 post-credits scenes across 51 properties.
+As of Avengers Endgame: Encore (2026), the MCU has featured 92 post-credits scenes across 53 properties.

 Background

 The first post-credits scene involving Marvel Comics characters occurred prior to the MCU, in the 2003 film Daredevil, showing the previously defeated villain Bullseye in a hospital bed, managing to impale a fly with a syringe.
 Another noted pre-MCU post-credits scene was in the 2006 film X-Men: The Last Stand, showing Charles Xavier / Professor X to be alive after his apparent death by the hands of the Phoenix earlier in the film.
 This has been described as "Marvel's first post-credit scene".

 The MCU's first credits scene involved Nick Fury visiting Tony Stark to discuss the Avengers Initiative.
 On the decision to include Fury, Kevin Feige said, "We wanted Nick Fury to be the character to intertwine characters, but we didn't want to interrupt the movie."
 Since then, the MCU has made extensive use of mid- and post-credit scenes (often both) which typically serve as teasers for future Marvel Studios films.
 For example, the post-credits scene of Iron Man 2 (2010) shows S.H.I.E.L.D. agent Phil Coulson locating a large hammer at the bottom of a crater in a New Mexico desert, thus teasing the release of Thor the following year; while the post-credits sequence of Captain America: The Winter Soldier (2014) introduces the characters of Pietro and Wanda Maximoff, who join the franchise in Avengers: Age of Ultron (2015).
 Other times, these mid- and post-credits scenes serve primarily as gags, such as the post-credits scene in The Avengers (2012), which has the team eating shawarma in a derelict restaurant in the aftermath of the film's climactic battle, or Spider-Man: Homecoming (2017), which features Captain America educating the audience on patience.
 The Incredible Hulk (2008) does not include a proper post-credits scene; however, its final scene, in which Tony Stark approaches Thaddeus Ross in a bar, is often treated as one.
 Avengers: Endgame (2019) also does not feature a post-credits scene, instead having the credits end with the sound of clanging metal first heard in Iron Man.